rjbs/rjbs.github.io/_posts/2022-03-06-mutt-and-fastmail.md

 when reading an individual message.)

-The way the program works is tied to how Fastmail's URLs, which aren't guaranteed to never change.
+The way the program works is tied to how Fastmail's URLs, which aren't guaranteed stable.
 I figure, if they change, I can adapt.
 If I can't adapt, at least I had a good run.
-Anyway, a Fastmail email URL looks something like this:
+Anyway, a Fastmail email URL looks something like
+this:

 ```
 https://www.fastmail.com/mail/Inbox/Mxxxxxxxxxxxxxxxxxxxxxxxx?u=yyyyyyyy